currents-dev/currents-reporter/README.md

 Run `npm run test` to run example spec files.

-In order to test different scenarious, update the jest configuration by modifying the `jest.config.js` file or run the command with jest cli options.
+In order to test different scenarios, update the jest configuration by modifying the `jest.config.js` file or run the command with jest cli options.

 To enable the debug mode, prefix the command with `DEBUG=currents-jest`